andrew/ultimate-awesome/README.md

 - [awesome-flutter](https://github.com/Cyanhall/awesome-flutter) - Better Awesome Flutter List with 🔥Stars  🌐Dependent Packages 📝Last Commit.
 - [awesome-kernelsu](https://github.com/fynks/awesome-kernelsu) - A comprehensive curated list of KernelSU/ KernelSU-next/ SukiSU-Ultra resources, tools, modules, and documentation.
 - [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
 Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
+- [awesome-scene-text](https://github.com/janzd/awesome-scene-text) - A curated list of papers and resources for scene text detection and recognition.
 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
 - [Awesome-Gaming-List](https://github.com/K3V1991/Awesome-Gaming-List) - My awesome Gaming List features Tools, Mods, Emulators & Websites for Gamers.
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.